The Moran process on a random graph: Birth-Death

-If a vertex in $N(S_0)$ is added to $X$ then either (i) $v_0$ has a neighbor $w\in S_0$ which has two neighbors in $\wh X$ or (ii) $\wh X$ has two neighbors in $S_0$ or (iii) $v_0$ chooses $w$ as its neighbor during the process.
-Lemma \ref{lem1}\eqref{itemCcapS1} rules out (i) and Lemma \ref{lem1}\eqref{itemS0S0dist} rules out (ii).
-Lemma \ref{lem1}\eqref{itemS0S1dist} implies that $v_0$ has degree at least $\om_0$ and so the probability of this is $O(\om_0^{3/4}/\om_0)=o(1)$, given Lemma \ref{lem1}\eqref{itemS0S0dist} . \end{proof} \begin{Remark} We will see in the next section that w.h.p. the size of $|X|$ follows a random walk with a positive drift in the increasing direction.
+Suppose that we choose a $v\in X$ and add a neighbor $w\in N(S_0)$ of $v$ to $X$.
+We estimate the conditional probability of this.
+Lemma \ref{lem1}\eqref{itemS0S0dist} rules out $v\in X$.
+Now $v$ cannot have two distinct such neighbors $w_1,w_2$.
+Otherwise we violate Lemma \ref{lem1}\eqref{itemCcapS1} or \eqref{itemS0S0dist}.
+Lemma \ref{lem1}\eqref{itemS0S1dist} implies that $v$ has degree at least $\om_0$ and so the probability of choosing the unique $w$ is $O(\om_0^{3/4}/\om_0)=o(1)$. \end{proof} \begin{Remark} We will see in the next section that w.h.p. the size of $|X|$ follows a random walk with a positive drift in the increasing direction.
 It follows from this that to deal with cases where $0<|X|\leq \om$ for some $\om\leq\om_0^{1/2}$, we can assume that there will be have been at most $O(\om\log\om)$ iterations to this point.
 More precisely we can use the Chernoff bounds as we did in Lemma \ref{link} to argue that if $|X|$ is not absorbed at 0 then $|X|$ will reach $\om$ in $O(\om\log\om)$ iterations.
 Thus, given $|X|=\om$ at some point in the process we have $|\wh X|=O(\om\log\om)$. \end{Remark}